nus-cs2030s/2324-s2/docs/30-functions.md

 !!! note "Curry"
     Currying is not related to food but rather is named after computer scientist Haskell Curry, who popularized the technique.

 How is currying useful?
-Consider `add(1, 1)` -- we have to have both arguments available at the same time to compute the function.
+Consider `add(1, 1)` &mdash; we have to have both arguments available at the same time to compute the function.
 With currying, we no longer have to.
 We can evaluate the different arguments at a different time (as `incr` example above).
 This feature is useful in cases where some arguments are not available until later.
 We can _partially apply_ a function first.
 This is also useful if one of the arguments does not change often, or is expensive to compute.
 We can save the partial results as a function and continue applying later.
 We can dynamically create functions as needed, save them, and invoke them later.

 ## Lambda as Closure